 to sleep with the knowledge:

-our hearts, our stomachs, broken
+our hearts, our stomachs, holding

-by this sadness, our terror – alternating
+this sadness, our terror – alternating

 We, all of us, have the solution: embrace it.